 - h.
 Storage Storage and/or stockpiles of hazardous materials shall be in a completely closed building.
 Outdoor storage, except aggregate, sand and recycled asphalt material, shall be enclosed on at least three sides by a solid wall or fence, not less than six (6) feet nor greater than eight (8) feet in height, and shall be placed at designated site(s) on the development plan.
-At the cessation of operation, all storage piles and/or stockpiles shall either be removed or graded and covered with a minimum of 18 inches of topsoil and/or other soil-making materials, and planted in accordance with Article 18 of the Zoning Ordinance. - Excess Product and Waste Excess product and waste, when disposed of on site, shall be in a designated area so as to prevent erosion and contamination of streams and waterways.
-At the cessation of operation, all outdoor storage piles and/or stockpiles shall either be removed or graded and covered with a minimum of 18 inches of topsoil and/or other soil-making materials, and planted in accordance with Article 18 of the Zoning Ordinance. - 24.
-Asphalt plant, but only when associated with mining and/or quarrying which comply with the requirements of the Mining/Quarrying Ordinance (Code of Ordinances #252-91) and the conditions and requirements as set forth therein, and only under the following conditions: - That no asphalt plant operation be conducted closer than one thousand (1,000) - b.
-Noise, Air & Water Quality The facility shall be operated at all times in compliance with applicable Federal, State, and local laws and regulations on noise, air, and water quality, including the LFUCG Noise Ordinance (Sections 14-70 through 14-80), Article 6-7: Stormwater Disposal Standards, and Chapter 16 of the Code of Ordinances. - c.
-Development Plan The development plan shall indicate all existing contours, shown with intervals sufficient to show existing drainage courses, retention, stormwater and sediment basins; and the names and locations of all streams, creeks, or other bodies of water within five hundred (500) feet.
+At the cessation of operation, all storage piles and/or stockpiles shall either be removed or graded and covered with a minimum of 18 inches of topsoil and/or other soil-making materials, and planted in accordance with Article 18 of the Zoning Ordinance. - i.
+Excess Product and Waste Excess product and waste, when disposed of on site, shall be in a designated area so as to prevent erosion and contamination of streams and waterways.
+At the cessation of operation, all outdoor storage piles and/or stockpiles shall either be removed or graded and covered with a minimum of 18 inches of topsoil and/or other soilmaking materials, and planted in accordance with Article 18 of the Zoning Ordinance.

+24. Asphalt plant, but only when associated with mining and/or quarrying which comply with the requirements of the Mining/Quarrying Ordinance (Code of Ordinances #252-91) and the conditions and requirements as set forth therein, and only under the following conditions:

+a.
+That no asphalt plant operation be conducted closer than one thousand (1,000) feet from any existing residence on another lot under different ownership.

+b.
+Noise, Air & Water Quality - The facility shall be operated at all times in compliance with applicable Federal, State, and local laws and regulations on noise, air, and water quality, including the LFUCG Noise Ordinance (Sections 14-70 through 14-80), Article 6-7: Stormwater Disposal Standards, and Chapter 16 of the Code of Ordinances.

+c.
+Development Plan - The development plan shall indicate all existing contours, shown with intervals sufficient to show existing drainage courses, retention, stormwater and sediment basins; and the names and locations of all streams, creeks, or other bodies of water within five hundred (500) feet.
-d.
-Drainage and Erosion Control - The facility shall have adequate drainage, erosion, and sediment control measures incorporated in the site/development If, in the event adequate drainage, erosion, and sediment control cannot be provided, permits may be denied.

-e.
-Roads - All access roads that intersect with a State highway or public street shall be paved with an all-weather surface of either asphalt or concrete for the entire length of road from State highway or street to the active loading point.
-Internal roads may be unpaved, provided dust is adequately controlled.
+- d.
+Drainage and Erosion Control The facility shall have adequate drainage, erosion, and sediment control measures incorporated in the site/development plan(s).
+If, in the event adequate drainage, erosion, and sediment control cannot be provided, permits may be - e.
+Roads All access roads that intersect with a State highway or public street shall be payed with an all-weather surface of either asphalt or concrete for the entire length of road from State highway or street to the active loading point.
+Internal roads may be unpayed, provided dust is adequately controlled.

-Screening - Screening shall be provided as defined in accordance with LFUCG
+f.
+Screening - Screening shall be provided as defined in accordance with LFUCG Article 18 of the Zoning Ordinance.

-Article 18 of the Zoning Ordinance. g.
-Transportation Plan - A Transportation Plan shall be planned (in relationship to the arterial roadway system) to minimize the impact of traffic, dust, and vehicle noise on areas outside the site and shall include the following information:
+- g.
+Transportation Plan A Transportation Plan shall be planned (in relationship to the arterial roadway system) to minimize the impact of traffic, dust, and vehicle noise on areas outside the site and shall include the following information: - 1) Product shipping and deliveries;

-Mode of transportation;

-Route(s) to and from the site;
+2) Mode of transportation;3) Route(s) to and from the Route(s) to and from the site;

-Schedule and frequency of shipments; Delivery and shipping spillage control methods;
+- Schedule and frequency of shipments; - Delivery and shipping spillage control methods;